More Trains, More Services

 Over the next ten years the More Trains, More Services program will roll out world class technology to transform the rail network and provide customers with more reliable, high capacity turn up and go services.

-More than $4.3 billion has been invested in the More Trains, More Services program, which has already delivered around 1500 additional weekly services across the rail network since 2017.
+More than $4.3 billion is being invested in the More Trains, More Services program, which has already delivered around 1500 additional weekly services across the rail network since 2017.

 The next stages of More Trains, More Services will focus on delivering improvements for the T4 Illawarra, T8 Airport & South, and the South Coast lines.
 Every day more than 410,000 customers travel on these lines, almost a third of all Sydney Trains customers.

 Infrastructure improvements are being made across the network.
 These include modifications to track, signalling, stabling facilities and station platforms.

 See below for more information about infrastructure improvements being delivered in your area.

 - Mascot Substation Project

 - Mascot Station Access Upgrade Project

 - Wolli Creek Substation and T8 Line Power Supply Upgrade

 - Hurstville Crossover Project

 - Waterfall Stabling Yard and Platform Extension Project